Soheil-Kashefi/Course-Projects/README.md

 # 🧠 Online Course Projects

-Welcome to the my course p repository!
+Welcome to the my Course Projects repository!
 This space contains a curated collection of my learning journey through **DataCamp** 📚.
 It features hands-on projects, coding assignments, and optional exercises spanning a variety of core **Data Science** skills.

 ---